More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 28 October 2020 - Results of Towns Fund 'Have Your Say' Consultation 28 August to 13 September 2020

-Outcomes from the consultation were very positive and wholeheartedly supportive of the proposed themes as can be seen from the graphs below.
-Specific comments and suggestions left by participants have been included in the Investment Plan to demonstrate that support and show that some of the ideas generated have been carried through into project proposals.
+Outcomes from the consultation were very positive and wholeheartedly supportive of the proposed themes.
+This can be seen from the data below.
+Specific comments and suggestions left by participants have been included in the Investment Plan.
+This is to demonstrate the support and show that some of the ideas generated have been carried through into project proposals.

 Growing: Develop projects to facilitate more employment opportunities and improve the choice and quality of housing available in the area: